joaoccosta/backend-engineering-challenge/README.md

 # New Features!

   - If the user inserted a path to a file that does not exist or is not in the correct format, the application will ask the user for a new path
+  - It's possible to filter results by clients name